Quasar Data Products: Name change (1982–1984)

 Between 1980 and 1982, the company changed its name to QDP Computer Systems.
 In November 1982, the company released the QDP-200, described as a streamlined version of the QDP-100 that featured slimline 8-inch floppy drives, in either dual or single configurations, and an improved version of the Z80 processor known as the Z80A.
 Like its predecessor, it featured 64 KB of RAM stock.

 In December 1982, Quasar began producing the QDP-300, an explicitly ruggedized machine that featured a built-in thermistor in the system unit which sounded an alarm if the temperature inside the main chassis was potentially overheating the computer.
 The computer ran off the Z80A-DMA, a version of the Z80A microprocessor with support for a direct memory access controller, allowing for high-speed data transfer to any peripherals attached to the bus while freeing up the microprocessor to accomplish other tasks in the background.
 The QDP-300 came with 128 KB of RAM stock, expandable up to 256 KB.
 Additional memory acts to cache data written to and read from the disk; the cache memory also read-ahead/read-behind.
 Like its predecessors, the QDP-300 came with two 8-inch floppy drives by default, although the user could have purchased it with a 5.25-inch hard disk drive adapted to fit inside the unit.

+Quasar Data Products brought in $1 million in revenue in 1983 and expected to triple that figure in the following year.
+QDP was one of the few technology companies in northern Ohio—largely the domain of automotive manufacturing and steelmaking—to specialize in the field of computers.
+This circumstance was both a source of pride and frustration for the company's owners, who had difficulty raising capital to expand the company.
+According to Catalucci, this was due to local investors largely being reluctant to fund to high-tech companies out of ignorance and apathy for such products.
+In 1983, Catalucci planned on opening a demonstration center for the company's products and capitalizing on a contemporary initiative by then Ohio governor Dick Celeste to promote consumer goods made in Ohio.